 Operational Technology Visibility

-Asset visibility is the foundation of asset management.
-And asset management is a paramount component of cybersecurity.
+Asset visibility is the foundation of effective asset management and is crucial for OT security experts.
 Countless devices get connected to Operational Technology networks and, maintaining reliability relies on competent asset management.
 Asset management, which is dependent on continuous visibility, provides insights into assets operating within the Operational Technology environment to assist decision making and ensure that security measures get appropriately applied.
-However, the use of legacy technology means Operational Technology was not built with cybersecurity in mind and.
-Thus, many visibility tools are not applicable to this domain.
-Agent-based solutions and network scanning are incompatible with Operational Technology devices.
-As such, a study found that nearly 90% of enterprises have extremely limited Operational Technology visibility into their environment.

 Asset Management

 Asset management tools identify devices and provide an accurate and detailed asset inventory.
 However, enterprises suffer from a lack of physical layer visibility as existing security tools fail to cover this domain, thereby leaving the hardware level neglected.
 As such, the asset inventory is incomplete and, in turn, inaccurate.
 With extensive Operational Technology and IT supply chains, coupled with device heterogeneity, knowing the true identity of an asset is imperative and this requires physical layer visibility.
-Such data tells security teams more about a device than its network data, it provides them with electrical and physical specifications – simply knowing something exists is not enough.
+Such data tells security teams more about a device than its network data; it provides them with electrical and physical specifications – simply knowing something exists is not enough.
 However, when a device is passive, enterprises even struggle with that.

 Access Management